SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_Selenio_MDX2.md

 ## Usage

-The driver contains different pages divided into several sections using separators.
-For each page, there is a togglebutton available to enable/disable polling of the section related to such page.
+The connector contains different pages divided into several sections using separators.
+For each page, there is a toggle button available to enable/disable polling of the section related to such page.

 ### General section